The Indefinite form

 Example:

-, simple past.
+to walk, simple past.

 Affirmative